The 2020 Census will provide a snapshot of our nation—who we are, where we live, and so much more.

 As a result of population changes between 2000 and 2010, eight states gained seats in the House of Representatives and 10 states had fewer seats in the House of Representatives.

 In Utah, census results have a direct impact on how revenue from a gas tax are allocated across the state.
 Read more about the importance of counting everyone there.

 The U.S. Constitution mandates that the country count its population once every 10 years.
 The results are used to adjust or redraw electoral districts, based on where populations have increased or decreased.

-State legislatures or independent bipartisan commissions handle the process of redrawing congressional district lines.
-The U.S. Census Bureau provides population counts to the states for this purpose.
+State legislatures or independent bipartisan commissions are responsible for redrawing congressional districts.
+The U.S. Census Bureau provides states with population counts for this purpose.

-The census also collects data that is valuable for businesses, which rely on census results to help make decisions such as where to open new stores, where to expand operations, and which products and services to offer.
+Business owners rely on census results to make decisions, such as where to open new stores, restaurants, factories, or offices, where to expand operations, where to recruit employees, and which products and services to offer.